 Congratulations on taking the next step in your academic and professional life!
 The Graduate School wants you to have a successful graduate experience and will help you with advising and enrollment, professional development, and, when the time comes, graduation.
 If you have not already, please review our guide for new students and get in touch with your graduate program director.

-New Graduate Student Orientation gives you the tools to make the most of your graduate education, including essential information about community responsibilities, research and writing, funding, and support services.
+First Semester Graduate Experience gives you the tools to make the most of your graduate education, including essential information about community responsibilities, research and writing, funding, and support services.
 This offering is entirely online and a blend of asynchronous and synchronous programming.
-Incoming graduate students are required to attend one orientation session.
+Incoming graduate students are required to participate.*

-*Students in 100% online programs are welcome but not required to attend.
-MBA, MAcc, and Nursing students should contact their advisor about program-specific requirements.
+*Students should contact their advisor about program-specific requirements.